monkoose/matchparen.nvim/README.md

 ## Matchparen.nvim
 ### alternative to default neovim matchparen plugin

+**main** branch requires neovim v0.7 or higher.

+Last version that uses neovim v0.6 can be found at this commit 8df2b177cd92c0fa7e4d4a7c1812612d9a59651d.

 **BE AWARE:** highlighting should work as expected, but jumping to highlighted bracket with `%` or text objects as `i(`, `a[` etc not implemented yet, so it could work improperly when there are some unmatched brackets in strings or